The Stockholm Junior Water Prize is the world’s most prestigious youth award given to a high school student for water research.

 A judging panel to assess nominations for the ASJWP is established by Australian Water Association and consists of between six and nine members of the water industry.

-- National winner receives a glass trophy, a return flight to Stockholm and accommodation to participate in a one week cultural exchange program and to represent Australia in the international Stockholm Junior Water Prize.
-If the national winner is a group of students, one representative receives flights and accommodation, other group members may go to Stockholm at their own expense.
+- The National winner* receives a glass trophy, a return flight to Stockholm and accommodation to participate in a one week cultural exchange program and to represent Australia in the international Stockholm Junior Water Prize.

 - The winner of the international Stockholm Junior Water Prize receives US$15,000 and a crystal sculpture.
 The winner’s school recieves US$5,000.

-The Australian Stockholm Junior Water Prize is awarded at the Australian Water Association’s leading international conference, Ozwater’17, in May 2017, Sydney.
+The Australian Stockholm Junior Water Prize will be awarded at the Australian Water Association’s leading international conference, Ozwater’19, in May 2019, Melbourne.

 The winner of the ASJWP will then compete internationally in Stockholm at the SJWP.